Education: My Vision for the Future

 My career as an academic researcher spanned over 14 years, during which I focused on cognition, learning, memory, cooperation, and searching strategies in social animals, particularly social insects.
 Throughout my research, I blended classical behavioral science and ecology with cutting-edge computational tools, including computer vision, data science, and artificial intelligence.
 Please click here to check my academic publications.

-Before that, I explored the neurobiology of collective defense behavior in honeybees with Martin Giurfa in Toulouse, France as a visiting scientist.
-Before that, I obtained my PhD in Behavior Science/ Behavioral Ecology from the Centre for Ecological Science at the Indian Institute of Science, under the guidence of Raghavendra Gadagkar.
+Before that, I worked as a visiting scientist with Martin Giurfa in Toulouse, France, exploring the neurobiology of collective behavior in honeybees.
+Before that, I obtained my PhD in Behavioral Sciences/ Behavioral Ecology from the Centre for Ecological Science at the Indian Institute of Science, under the guidance of Raghavendra Gadagkar.

-At Harvard, I created and taught a course "Computational Ethology" for three years (check below to access the course materials), and collaborated with Harvard Natural History Museum as an outreach scientist; here is a video produced by the museum explaining my work for non-experts.
+At Harvard, I developed and have been teaching a course "Computational Behavioral Sciences" since 2020 (took a gap in 2023-2024).
+All the course material is free and open-source, and you can check it out here; check my GitHub page.
+I have also been involved in science communication and collaborated with Harvard Natural History Museum as an outreach scientist; here is a video produced by the museum explaining my work for non-experts.
 I have also taught Introductory Biology, Animal Behavior, Ecology, and Science communication at the undergraduate level.

 Tracking_ant_collective_behavior Tracking_human_rowing_machine